hamiltonkibbe/stocks/README.rst

 serves as a local cache for stock data.
 When data is requested from the ``StockDBManager`` it will be served from the local database if available, or rom an external source otherwise.
-All requested data is stored locally for faster retrieval during subsequent requests. database.py
+All requested data is stored locally for faster retrieval during subsequent requests.
+The quant module is used to calculate lots of common indicators and stores them to the database.
+This is useful for generating large datasets for testing/ML applications, as well as for speeding up backtesting

-database.py
+database
 ===========
-database.py contains definitions for all database-access related functionality it may be run as a script to perform several database administration functions
+the database module contains definitions for all database-access related functionalityit may be run as a script to perform several database administration functions

 **Getting started:**